enricomarcovergara/datasciencecoursera/README.md

 # datasciencecoursera
-This is a a repository specifically for completion of The Data Scientist's Toolbox of Coursera.
+This is a repository specifically for completion of The Data Scientist's Toolbox of Coursera.